Reviews You Can Rely On

 Measured Weight 2.68 lbs

-If you're only looking to do light-duty DIY projects around your home and don't feel the need to invest in a beefy, professional-grade drill, check out the Black+Decker 20V Max Drill/Driver LDX120C.
+If you only want to do light-duty DIY projects around your home and don't need to invest in a beefy, professional-grade drill, check out the Black+Decker 20V Max Drill/Driver LDX120C.
 This tool costs significantly less than the top models and has enough power for most tasks.
 It works at a slower pace but was able to drive 3" deck screws flush into our double-stacked 2x10s.
 At just over 2 1/2 lbs, it's lightweight and easy to handle, making it the perfect option for beginners or entry-level DIYers.
 Although it has a longer charge time, it has sufficient battery life to handle home tasks like hanging a coat rack or putting together new furniture, and swapping out the battery is relatively easy.
-Overall, it is very convenient and user-friendly, and all of this comes in a compact form that is easy to stash in a drawer.
+Overall, it is very convenient and user-friendly, and it comes in a compact form that is easy to stash in a drawer.

-In terms of pure power, the Black+Decker 20V Max Drill/Driver LDX120C is severely deficient and pales in comparison to premium models.
-We found the performance highly unimpressive when using a larger 5" hole saw, and it was only able to drive in the big lag bolt to 3.19" out of the full 5".
+In terms of pure power, the Black+Decker 20V Max Drill/Driver LDX120C is severely deficient and pales compared to premium models.
+We found the performance highly unimpressive when using a larger 5" hole saw, and it could only drive in the big lag bolt to 3.19" out of the full 5".
 If prolonging its life is important, we can't say we recommend using this model for either of these types of tasks.
-We simply felt it was less durable than other drills overall.
+Overall, we felt it was less durable than other drills.
 While it is not the best for heavy-duty applications, it is our top recommendation if you want a bare-bones drill on a tight budget.
-If you can increase your budget just a bit, then take a look at the better, but still affordable, Craftsman V20 1/2-In.
+If you can increase your budget a bit, look at the better but still affordable Craftsman V20 1/2-In.
 Drill/Driver Kit CMCD700C1.

 Read more: Black+Decker 20V Max Drill/Driver LDX120C review